Providing Life-Changing Encouragement To Urban Children

 Dick’s Jazz Club

 is for folks who believe in and support the work of Urban Arts (Download Dick’s Jazz Club Brochure).
 You are cordially invited to join others to:

 - make a difference in the lives of urban children

 - support and encourage students in their creative expression through the arts

-- help develop the potential of children who are at risk
+- help develop the potential of children in our neighborhoods

 Many programs are provided at no cost.
-Urban Arts is funded by grants from foundations and corporations, by fees for some services, and increasingly, by gifts from individuals and families like you.
+Urban Arts is funded by grants from foundations and corporations, by fees for program tuition, and increasingly, by gifts from individuals and families like you.

-When you join Dick’s Jazz Club, you become a partner with many others who want to help urban kids succeed.
+When you join Dick’s Jazz Club, you become a partner with many others who want to help our students succeed.